Gilbert McAdam: AFL career

 McAdam was drafted number 17 in the 1989 VFL Draft by St Kilda Football Club.
-He kicked five goals in the famous 1993 game against Collingwood at Victoria Park, after he and Nicky Winmar were racially vilified by Magpies fans while warming up.
-In April 2023, the weekend before the 30th anniversary of the game, the Collingwood Football Club formally apologised to Winmar and McAdam for the incident.
+He kicked five goals in the famous 1993 game against Collingwood at Victoria Park, after he and Nicky Winmar were racially vilified by Magpies fans while warming up. which continued and worsened throughout the game as Saints pulled ahead to win In April 2023, the weekend before the 30th anniversary of the game, the Collingwood Football Club formally apologised to Winmar and McAdam for the incident.

 After three years and 53 games for the Saints, McAdam headed north to play for the Brisbane Bears.
 He played 58 games between 1994 and 1996 and kicked 41 goals before returning to the Central District Football Club for the 1998 SANFL season.
 McAdam retired from football in 1999.

 Coaching career

 McAdam returned to Alice Springs and coached South Alice to a premiership.
 In 2006, he moved back to Darwin to coach the Darwin Football Club.

 Post-football career

 In 2007, McAdam took up a position with the Academy of Sport, Health and Education in Shepparton, Victoria.
 The academy uses participation in sport as an avenue for Indigenous people to undertake education and training within a trusted and culturally appropriate environment.
 His role with the academy is as a sports and personal development officer.
 He co-hosts the TV program The Marngrook Footy Show with Grant Hansen, currently screening on NITV on Thursday nights.
 He also hosts the TV program "Kickin' Back with Gilbert McAdam" on NITV.